wgliang/goappmonitor/README.md

 Golang application performance data monitoring.

 GoAppMonitor is a library which provides a monitor on your golang applications.
-It contains system level based monitoring and business level monitoring(custom monitoring).Just add the repository into your apps and registe what you want to monitoring.
+It contains system level based monitoring and business level monitoring(custom monitoring).Just add the repository into your apps and register what you want to monitoring.

 ## Summary